 The program meets the requirements of this Key Element.
-The program provided evidence of the Program Director and faculty meeting and exceeding the program goals and student learning outcomes.
+The program provided evidence of how the Program Director and faculty are evaluated by Communities of Interest specific to effectiveness related to the achievement of the program goals, and student learning outcomes.